 Post Natal Period is the time after the baby is born and this is the time when maximum care is required by both the baby as well as the mother.
 You should be aware of various aspects of this phase like doctor visits, health check-ups, breast-feeding, self-care etc. Postnatal care helps the woman in regaining her strength and health.

-According to the experts, postnatal period continues till the first six weeks after the child is born.
+According to the experts, the postnatal period continues until the first six weeks after the child is born.
 But it can extend up to 4-6 months which means that along with the baby, the mother herself can overcome the tiring experience of pregnancy and bounce back to her healthier self on physical, mental and emotional levels.

-Postnatal period can be termed as the most vital period in the lives of both mother and her newborn to achieve and sustain good health in times to come.
+A postnatal period can be termed as the most vital period in the lives of both mother and her newborn to achieve and sustain good health in times to come.
 But as observed by the World Health Organization (WHO), it is also the most neglected period.
 However with precautions, nutritious diet, personal care, and a good support system at home, one can step into the new phase of life with the best of health and happiness.

 In today’s world where a modern woman is juggling between the role of being a mother and a working person, postnatal care right after giving birth often goes for a toss.
 But the truth is that it is of the utmost importance to regain strength and maintain good health.
 Postnatal care plays a pivotal role in the life of a newborn and the mother providing them with quality care.
-It is therefore required to focus on overall health of the mother and the new born right after child delivery.
+It is therefore required to focus on the overall health of the mother and the newborn right after child delivery.